Teams Message Action

 URL from data field

-Opens a dialog in which the system value can be defined.
+Opens a dialog box where the system value can be defined.

-Click "OK" to save changes and close the dialog again.
+Click "OK" to save your changes and close the dialog box.

 Messages to a Microsoft Teams channel: Channel selection

-Select an existing Microsoft 365 configuration here.
+Select the Microsoft 365 configuration here.
 You can then select the desired team and channel.
-When doing so, you can use the listed, existing teams and channels, or specify the team and channel based on the processing context.
+You can either select from the list of existing teams and channels or specify a team and channel directly from the processing context.

 Messages to a Microsoft Teams channel: Content

-All information about the settings in this dialog can be found here.
+You can find all the information about the settings in this dialog box here.

-Exception handling can only be configured in the properties dialog for process elements that have already been created.
-Here you can specify whether the transaction should be canceled or continued if there is no recipient, no content or no title (only for push message action).
-To do this, click on "Configure exception handling".
+Exception handling can only be configured in the Properties dialog for process elements that have already been created.
+This setting determines whether the transaction should be canceled or continued if there is no recipient, no content, or no title (only for push notification actions).
+To do this, click "Configure Exception Handling" under " " for each one.

-Causes the entire process to be aborted if an error occurs - e.g. if a data field relevant for sending does not contain any valid data.
+Causes the entire process to be terminated if an error occurs—for example, if a data field relevant to shipping does not contain valid data.

 The error is ignored.
-No message is sent.
-The process will continue with the next action.
+No message will be sent.
+The process continues with the next step.

 Connector for Microsoft 365 and Teams